jnnjogu/Aviation_accidents_risk_assessment/README.md

 ### Operations
 ![alt text](plots/Accident_frequency_severity.png)

-From the operations aspect most of the accidents are caused during pilots landing the planes followed closely by those that are taking off.but interms of the average fatalities, climbing manouvres have the highest fatalities
+From the operations aspect most of the accidents are caused during pilots landing the planes followed closely by those that are taking off but interms of the average fatalities, climbing manouvres have the highest fatalities

 # Recommendations
 - When we are thinking about airplanes to purchase the company can consider purchasing the ****SCHWEIZER AICRAFT model G-164B*** which was ranked the highest on safety and was associated with very few recent accidents.